 Switching electricity and gas provider

 If you are unhappy with the service you are getting from your electricity or gas provider, or if you think you are paying too much, you can easily switch to a new provider.
-There are currently four main electricity and gas providers on the market:

 For accredited price comparison websites visit www.bonkers.ie or www.switcher.ie.